codecentric/from-jupyter-to-production-ml-platform/README.md

 The next small step is to give the bento you are creating a model name.
 This name must match the model name from the service.

-There are now two ways to complete the deployment.
-You can start a server in progress that provides a corresponding HTTP interface, or you can have the pipeline create a Docker image that you can then use tso start a server.

 The following code creates an InProcess Server that provides an endpoint that you can use for inferences.

 ```python